ksouf/katas/README.md

-# dojo-katas
+# katas
-my katas-dojo for various subjects
+my implmentations of katas on various subjects